jmcook1186/CASPA/README.md

 saved to the working directory.

 The user-defined variables are assigned in the driver.
-The grain size evolution code cna be turned on or off and the properties of the snowpack defined.
+The grain size evolution code can be turned on or off and the properties of the snowpack defined.

+The scavenging rate for mineral dusts is user defined.
+To have a dust free model run, set the initial mixing ratio (y) to zero.
+To have a constant dust mixing ratio throughout the run, set the scavenging rate to 1.

 Running the driver first calls the setup functions.
 This will populate the workspace with all relevant datasets.